 For general reporting and accounting purposes non-discretionary variations shall be recorded and tracked in the same way as other variations.

-6. Budget Constraints
+6. Budget Allocations

 All procurement is subject to approved budgets.
-Procurement of Goods and Services Policy thresholds and delegation limits operate in addition to (not in place of) any budget constraints.
+Procurement of Goods and Services Policy thresholds and delegation limits operate in addition to (not in place of) any responsibilities for budget allocations.